DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/layertools.rst

 Extract layer extent
 --------------------

 Generates a vector layer with the minimum bounding box (rectangle with N-S orientation) that covers all the input features.
+Optionally, the extent can be enlarged to a rounded value.

 The output layer contains a single bounding box for the whole input layer.